wp-plugins/wp-fastest-cache/readme.txt

 = Is this plugin compatible with MobilePress? =
 No, it is NOT compatible with MobilePress.
 We advise WPtouch Mobile.

+= DONOTCACHEPAGE is defined as TRUE =
+If you get a such warning, you need to read this tutorial. <a href="http://wordpress.org/support/topic/donotcachepage-constant-is-defined-what-should-i-do">Read me!</a>

 == Upgrade notice ==